reyand8/Social-media/README.md

 ## 📜 Main Information

-The Social-media application allows you to create an account, follow other users, and send them messages.
+The Social-media application allows you to create an account, follow other users and send them messages.

 ### 1. Registration Page